jenu9417/family-tree/README.md

 Note:
 -----

+1) Run the build scripts from /build-scripts folder, as relative paths will be used in the scripts.

-1) Before trying to run build scripts, kindly give executable permission for the scripts.
+2) Before trying to run build scripts, kindly give executable permission for the scripts.

-2) Kindly refer to the data set , since input is case sensitive.
+3) Kindly refer to the data set , since input is case sensitive.
 (Problem data available under /resources)

-3) Have included few test cases.
+4) Have included few test cases.
 The rest of the test cases will be updated shortly, due to time constraints.